emmabcdefu/word2html/README.md

 To package the app for windows:

+* Before packaging the app I recommand to clean the node_module with [ModClean](https://github.com/ModClean/modclean) and/or [node-prune](https://github.com/tj/node-prune).

 * In main folder build the app with `yarn build`

 * And then package the application with `electron-packager ./ appName --platform=win32 --arch=x64`